All fields are required

 Remembering Our Boarding School Days: The Boarding School Experience traces the early history of the U.S. Governmentâ€™s efforts to â€śkill the Indian and save the man.â€ť The exhibit highlights the arrival of students, their classroom work, dorms and extracurricular activities.
 Many multimedia stations enhance the experience.
 Recommended for older students and adults.
 Grades 7-12.

 Please Note: this tour option is only available until October 29th, 2018.
-The updated exhibit Away from Home: American Indian Boarding School Stories, will be available for tour starting February 18, 2019.
+The updated exhibit Away from Home: American Indian Boarding School Stories, will be available for tours starting February 18, 2019.

 Remembering Our Boarding School Days: The Boarding School Experience